The Tangerine Bear

-The Tangerine Bear is a 48-minute animated film for children released on November 11, 2000.
+The Tangerine Bear is a 2000 animated direct-to-video film produced by Hyperion Pictures for Family Home Entertainment.
+It was released by Artisan Home Entertainment on November 11, 2000.
 It was directed by Bert Ring, and is based on the 1997 book of the same name by Betty Paraskevas and Michael Paraskevas.
 The voice cast includes famous celebrities Tom Bosley, Jenna Elfman, Howie Mandel, David Hyde Pierce, Jonathan Taylor Thomas, Ralph Manza, and Marlon Wayans.
 The story is narrated and sung by country/western singer Trisha Yearwood.
 It was produced by Family Home Entertainment and Hyperion Pictures, and distributed by Artisan Entertainment.
-Entertainment Rights held distribution rights to the film outside the United States.
+Entertainment Rights handled international sales of the film.

 Plot

 A teddy bear on a conveyor belt in a toy factory is knocked over by a mouse, resulting in his mouth being sewn upside-down in a frown, unlike his brothers and sisters who are sewn with smiles on their faces.
 They are taken to Krolls' Department Store.
 The bear (Jonathan Taylor Thomas) becomes upset when all the kids eventually take all the bears except for him.
 Not knowing he looks different, he wonders why no one will buy him.

 Soon, the bear is placed in the store's discount box with a blue monkey named Louie Blue (Marlon Wayans) and a pull-string doll in a pink dress named Dolly (Clea Montville), who are eventually bought.
-Then he is dumped into a chest full of old and broken junk and brought to the tiny antique shop, Winkle's Imporium.
-The store owner, Mr. Winkle (Tom Bosley), notices the bear and places him on his window display with Bird (David Hyde Pierce), an agoraphobic cuckoo clock, Lorelei (Jenna Elfman), a mermaid clock, and Jack (Howie Mandel), a claustrophobic jack-in-the-box.
+Then he is dumped into a chest full of old and broken junk and brought to the tiny antique shop, Winkle's Emporium.
+The store owner, Mr. Winkle (Tom Bosley), notices the bear and places him on his window display with Bird (David Hyde Pierce), an agoraphobic cuckoo clock, Lorelei (Jenna Elfman), a mermaid alarm clock, and Jack (Howie Mandel), a claustrophobic jack-in-the-box.

 The bear's new friends warn him not to go near Winkle's nasty dog Virgil (Jon Polito), but he wants a chair to sit on so someone may notice him.
 He carefully gets down from the display but is chased by Virgil, creating a huge mess.
 Mr. Winkle finds the bear and gives him a tiny chair to sit on back on the window display.
 As time passes, the bear and his friends realize that the sun has turned his body orange or "tangerine".
 From then on the bear is called "Tangie".